 Central Oregon Community College, Forest Technology - The Forestry Resources Technology program prepares students for immediate employment in forestry related industries.

 Forest Engineering Inc. has been providing solutions to complex forestry problems throughout the world since 1980.
 We design and implement a variety of techniques which allow forestry operations to meet physical, economic, and environmental goals.
 We offer a variety of challenging and practical workshops.

-Forest Product Management Training Institute- A Leader in Providing Quality-Related Training and Consulting Services for the Forest Products Industry
+Lumber Quality Institute- A Leader in Providing Quality-Related Training and Consulting Services for the Forest Products Industry

 Penn State Mont Alto's Forest Technology Program- Are you thinking about becoming a forester?
 Then Penn State Mont Alto is the right school to go to.
 We have excellent faculty who will teach you what you need to know about forest technology and help you succeed in a forestry career.

 Pennsylvania College of Technology, Forestry Department - The curriculum prepares students for technical and mid-management positions in forestry production, wood processing and manufacturing industries.
 The coursework emphasizes outdoor learning and practical hands-on experience.
 It provides both an academic and a specialized background needed for a variety of careers in forestry.

 Horry-Georgetown Technical College Forestry Management Technology Program - located in Georgetown, South Carolina offers a two-year Associate Degree in Forestry Management Technology.
 This five semester program exposes students to a broad base of forestry management topics including silviculture, timber harvesting, forest fire protection, Geographic Information Systems, Global Posistioning Systems, Insect & Disease identification, mapping, etc.